Discovering and Connecting to Controllers

 In this chapter, you:

-Learn how your game help a user discover an unpaired wireless controller
+Learn how to help a user discover an unpaired wireless controller

 GCControllerobjects for connected controllers